It’s cold and flu season, and Fire Cider is one of our favorite remedies. It even has enough kick to replace coffee for some of our patients.

-Because this is a folk preparation, the ingredients can change from year to year depending on when you make it and what’s growing around you.
-The standard base ingredients are apple cider vinegar, garlic, onion, ginger, horseradish, and hot peppers, but there are plenty of other herbs that can be thrown in for added kick.
-This year there were lots of spicy jalapeños and vibrant rosemary in the garden, so we used those along with some organic turmeric powder and fresh lemon peel.
-Some people like to bury their fire cider jar in the ground for a month and then dig it up during a great feast to celebrate the changing of the seasons.
+Because this is a traditional folk remedy, the ingredients can vary from year to year depending on what’s growing nearby and when you make it.
+The standard base includes apple cider vinegar, garlic, onion, ginger, horseradish, and hot peppers.
+From there, you can add other herbs for extra flavor and potency.
+This year, our garden offered plenty of spicy jalapeños and vibrant rosemary, so we included those along with organic turmeric powder and fresh lemon peel.

-Fire Cider can be taken straight by the spoonful, added to organic veggie juice (throw in some olives and pickles — a non-alcoholic, health-boosting bloody mary!), splashed in fried rice, or drizzled on a salad with good olive oil.
-You can also save the strained pulp and mix it with shredded veggies like carrots, cabbage, broccoli, and fresh herbs to make delicious and aromatic stir-fries and spring rolls.
-We like to take a tablespoon each morning to help warm up or triple that if we feel the sniffles coming on.
+Fire Cider can be taken straight by the spoonful, added to organic vegetable juice (try adding olives and pickles for a non-alcoholic, health-boosting Bloody Mary), splashed into fried rice, or drizzled over a salad with good olive oil.
+You can also save the strained pulp and mix it with shredded vegetables like carrots, cabbage, broccoli, and fresh herbs to create delicious, aromatic stir-fries or spring rolls.

 This recipe originally appeared on Mountain Rose Herbs.

-Fire Cider |
+| Fire Cider |

 - 1/2 cup fresh grated organic ginger root